 If safety deficiencies are identified, they must be addressed as soon as possible.
 Documentation of the inspections and follow-up should be maintained for three years.
-It is recommended that all inspections have some type of documentation, and that different people perform them to spread knowledge and gain different viewpoints.
+It is recommended that all inspections have some type of documentation, and that different people perform them to share knowledge and gather different viewpoints.